-Application for Academic Accommodations Form - Complete the Application for Academic Accommodations form and gather copies of the most recent full psychoeducational evaluation and other supporting materials documenting a student's diagnosis/needs and suggested accommodations.
+Application for Academic Accommodations Form - Complete the Application for Academic Accommodations form and gather copies of the most recent full psychoeducational evaluation, detailed medical documentation and other supporting materials documenting a student's diagnosis/needs and suggested accommodations.
 We request that a current (within 2 years) psychoeducational evaluation be submitted as soon as possible.

-Additional supporting documentation may include all previous psychoeducational evaluations, copies of accommodation plans from previous schools, and any other types of assessments (i.e. occupational evaluations, fine motor skill tests, etc.).
+Additional supporting documentation may include all previous psychoeducational evaluations, copies of accommodation plans from previous schools, and any other types of assessments (i.e.medical notes, concussion assessments,occupational evaluations, fine motor skill tests, etc.).

-Submit Request - Submit all documentation from Step 2 to Susan Ellis for review.
+Submit Request - Submit all documentation from Step 2 for review.
 All documentation may be emailed, mailed or dropped off at the school to the attention of Kristin Edrington.

-- Submissions after these deadlines will be reviewed at the earliest date possible with accommodations approved prior to the start of school.
-However, since course selection and master scheduling may already be done, there is no guarantee that a student may enroll in Curriculum Assistance class after these dates.
+- After these deadlines, all submissions will be reviewed at the earliest date possible with accommodations approved prior to the start of school.
+However, since course selection and master scheduling may already be finalized, there is no guarantee that a student may enroll in Curriculum Assistance class.

-Once decisions about in-school accommodations are made, letters outlining approvals and/or issues with any request with be sent to the family.
+Once decisions about in-school accommodations are made, letters outlining approvals and/or issues with any request with be provided to the family.
 For submissions in time for the January deadline, letters will with accepted student information packets.
 After that date, letters will be emailed or mailed to families when ready.
 If a student wants to enroll in Curriculum Assistance class, information about course selection options will also be provided at that time.

-Please Note: Approval for in-school accommodations does not necessarily mean that a student would be eligible for standardized test accommodations.
+Please Note: Approval for in-school accommodations does not necessarily mean a student will be eligible for standardized test accommodations.